-- invitations to cultural or sporting events - gifts given or received for special occasions e.g. births or weddings - covering the costs of third party travel expenses including air tickets and accommodation
+- Invitations to cultural or sporting events - Gifts given or received for special occasions e.g. births or weddings - covering the costs of third-party travel expenses including certain expenses for transport (e.g. air tickets) and for accommodation.

 It may be necessary, in certain circumstances, to cover the travel and accommodation costs of some of the company's partners, suppliers or customers, provided that this complies with all the principles set out above and obeys the following rules: